oluwarotimii/Testin-Ecommerce-App/README.md

 The app is designed to work with OpenCart's REST API.
 Update the base URLs in the service files to point to your OpenCart installation.

+Alternatively, you can integrate with WordPress/WooCommerce by configuring the appropriate environment variables (see WordPress Integration section below).

 ## Base URL

 All API endpoints are relative to the following base URL: